skilledscott/Springboard-Capstone-Production/README.md

 Production repository for my Machine Learning UC San Diego Extended Studies Capstone project.

-We will use pretrained object detection methods to render bounding boxes and labels over a given input image.
+We will use a pretrained object detection model to find and draw bounding boxes over a given input image.

+The detection model used is an SSD architecture trained on the 2017 COCO dataset, and hosted by tensorflow.js from the model Hub.

 ---

 ## Usage

-After pulling this repository, open a terminal in the frontend/ directory and run 'npm install' to install npm dependencies.
-(Due to the use of the coco-ssd model, it doesn't properly install on my computer, so I use 'npm install --force'.
-I don't like this solution, but it's necessary until I improve the model I'm using.)

-To run the web app in development mode, run 'npm start' and go to the localhost url provided by the terminal.
+Clone this repository and open a console in the frontend/ directory.
+Then run the following steps in the console.
+- 'npm install' to install project dependencies
+- 'npm run css-build' to build the page styling
+- 'npm start' to run the react app locally

 The user is currently able to upload a local image from their machine, and click the 'predict' button to display bounding boxes over objects of interest.

+The 'info' button displays the objects the detection model can find.

 ---